russhughes/st7789_mpy/examples/RP2/Waveshare-lcd-1.3/README.md

-These examples run on a Raspberry Pi PICO connected and a Waveshare Pico LCD 1.3 Display Module.
+These examples run on a Raspberry Pi PICO and a Waveshare Pico LCD 1.3 Display Module.

 https://www.waveshare.com/pico-lcd-1.3.htm